NieneB/InternshipReport/index.md

       FROM ahn, points2d p
       WHERE ST_Intersects(ahn.rast, p.geom)),

-Also the points are intersected with the field names table to see if a points falls into a field, and wchih name and category code it belongs to.
+Also the points are intersected with the field names table to see if a points falls into a field, and wich name and category code it belongs to.

 <p class="code">  Get field name for intersecting points</p>